joeytwiddle/significant-white-space/README.md

   If broken lines are indented by an indent less than the standard file-wide indent, we can detect this and bypass semi-colon insert (and the need for `\` to negate it).
 This currently only works on space indents following a tab-indented line/file, but in future it should work on e.g. 2-spaces in a 4-indented file.
 For example:

+- `newline: "\n"`

+  Change this to `"\r\n"` if you want to output DOS-formatted files.

+- `useCoffeeFunctions: true`

+  Converts anonymous `function (a,b) ...` (as seen in Haxe/Javascript) to and from `(a,b) -> ...` as seen in Coffeescript.
+Does not affect named functions.

+- `blockLeadSymbol: " =>"`

+  After stripping all the curlies, some lines look a bit odd (e.g. function declaration lines).
+This appends a special symbol to the end of such lines, to indicate that a code block is about to follow.
+For the moment, only one such symbol is available.
+The symbols are for appearance only so can be left out of the sws, but any that are present will be stripped on curling.

+- `blockLeadSymbolIndicatedRE: ~/(\s|^)function\s+[a-zA-Z_$]/`

+  When should we add a blockLeadSymbol?
+This feature is likely to change in future into a `blockLeadSymbolTable` for finer customisation.
+Python lovers will be able to map `if` and `while` keywords to use the `:` symbol.

+- `blockLeadSymbolContraIndicatedRE` and `blockLeadSymbolContraIndicatedRE2AnonymousFunctions` are heuristics, and should be moved out of the Options object.

+- `guessEndGaps: true`

+  Cosmetic.
+For curling.
+When disabled, closing curlies `}` will come immediately after the indented block.
+When enabled, `}`s will be spaced out if there are empty lines in the source file.

    --->public static final protected synchronized highoctave veryLongFunctionName(String
    --->      argument1, String argument2, String argument3) {

 - `doNotCurlMultiLineParentheses: false`

   An old attempt at solving multi-line expressions.
 Tracks `(` and `)` count, and prevents semicolon injection *and curling* while inside one.
 Unfortunately this sacrifices passing of anonymous inline functions (their indentation does not create curlies), so is not recommended.
+Also it suffers the same danger as `trackSlashStarCommentBlocks`.

+- `retainLineNumbers: true`

+  Not yet implemented.
+Does not remove `}` lines, just empties them, so line numbers correspond in both sws and curled file.